T-Mobile US: Awards

 From as early as 2004, the company has captured multiple J. D. Power annual awards in the areas of retail sales satisfaction, wireless customer care, and overall customer satisfaction.
 In 2011, J. D. Power and Associates stated that T-Mobile retail stores achieved the highest ratings among major wireless carriers for customer satisfaction for the fourth consecutive year, performing particularly well in price and promotions.
 Also in 2011, J. D. Power and Associates ranked T-Mobile USA highest among major providers in wireless customer care for the second consecutive year.

 On December 3, 2015, Consumer Reports named T-Mobile the number one American wireless service provider.
 The results combine data from customer service, voice quality, text messaging services, and data speeds.

 On February 6, 2016, T-Mobile was awarded the JD Power Award for customer satisfaction in the full-service wireless category for the second year in a row.
 T-Mobile received the highest score ever in the wireless industry.

 In 2019, T-Mobile was recognized as one of Fortune's Top 100 Companies To Work For, ranking #49.

+In 2024, it was named in Time's list of influential companies for the year.

 Marketing

 Jamie Lee Curtis was the spokesperson for T-Mobile USA's predecessor, VoiceStream Wireless, since 1998.
 VoiceStream's advertising slogan was: "Get more from life".
 During the transition to the T-Mobile brand, Jamie Lee Curtis continued as a spokesperson for a short time and the slogan was changed to "T-Mobile.
-Get More."
+Get More.", which was also adopted by the other T-Mobile companies around the world, including Germany and the UK.

 Starting in 2002, the company's spokesperson was Catherine Zeta-Jones who was the main figure in its branding strategy.
 As of September 2006, Zeta-Jones had officially been dropped as the "face" of the company for its advertising campaigns due to a corporate rebranding strategy.
 The company also relied on rapper Snoop Dogg as the spokesperson for its T-Mobile Sidekick in a series of commercials late in 2004, the company also released a series of Sidekick phones known as the D-Wade Edition for basketball player Dwyane Wade.

 The company is also an official sponsor of Major League Baseball, the National Basketball Association, the NBA Rookie Challenge, Women's National Basketball Association, and the Overwatch League.
 In Puerto Rico, the company also sponsors the Puerto Rico Olympic Committee.

 In late May 2009, Zeta-Jones was brought back as a company spokesperson to show customers how to pay less for their wireless plan in a new "Mobile Makeovers" advertising campaign that refers a customer to third-party comparison site BillShrink.com.

 In late 2009, commercials for the T-Mobile MyTouch 3G featured the song "If You Want to Sing Out, Sing Out" by Cat Stevens and celebrities such as Chevy Chase, Molly Shannon, Dana Carvey, and Darrell Hammond.
 Another commercial with the same song performed by a different artist showed Wyclef Jean, Avril Lavigne, and Brad Paisley.